maphew/zadam-trilium-wiki/Note-navigation.md

 You can use alt-left and alt-right to move back and forward in history of viewed pages.

-This works identically to browser backwards / forwards, it's actually using bult-in browser support for this.
+This works identically to browser backwards / forwards, it's actually using built-in browser support for this.

 Of course this is basic and expected functionality, but it's worth mentioning that Trilium plays nicely here.